 The head gypsy Fejos (William Edmunds) tries to take Ilonka’s dancing money and they get in a fight.
 When he begins to whip her but Daniel steps in and almost kills the man.
 Daniel takes Ilonka with them.
 Ilonka is at first repelled by Daniel but later likes the attention.

-Niemann finds a way to the castle and he and Daniel head out.
+Niemann finds a way to the castle and Daniel and he head out.
 On the way, Niemann promises Daniel a new body.
 In the lower reaches of the destroyed castle, Daniel falls through the floor.
 Niemann follows him down and they find the frozen bodies of the Wolf Man and the Monster.

 Daniel builds a fire and thaws the creatures out.
 Since the moon is not full so he turns from the Wolf Man to Larry Talbot (Lon Chaney Jr.).
 He is still upset about being a werewolf.
 The Frankenstein Monster is in worse condition and doesn’t wake up right away.

 Niemann tells Talbot that he will remove the curse by giving him a new body.
 I don’t see the logic.
 Talbot takes Niemann to the journal entitled Experiments in Life and Death by Henry Frankenstein.
-Niemann decides they need to go back to Visaria and setup a proper laboratory.
+Niemann decides they need to go back to Visaria and sset upa proper laboratory.

 Niemann foils Daniel’s plan by having Talbot drive the wagon with Ilonka while Daniel remains in the back tending to the rotting body of the Frankenstein’s monster.
 Of course, as soon as Ilonka meet the deeply depressed and stoic Talbot she fell head over heels.
 It must be some kind of Florence Nightingale complex – I can fix him.
 Daniel is out and not taking it well.
 Niemann is unconcerned with Daniel’s problem, both physical and emotional.
 The doctor is only concerned with the two monsters.